 What to serve with this roast and what to do with leftover lamb.

-You can serve this roast with any of your favorite vegetables.
-We had roasted potatoes and steamed snap peas.
+You can serve this roast with any of your favorite side dishes.
+We usually have roasted potatoes and steamed snap peas or green beans.
 Since this is a naturally low carb dinner you can skip the potatoes and just serve with cauliflower rice or green salad.

-We had leftovers of this flavorful meat because this was a 5 lb roast so my husband sliced it really thin with our meat slicer and we made a delicious spicy stirfry (recipe coming soon.)
+We had leftovers of this flavorful meat because this was a 5 pound roast so my husband sliced it really thin with our meat slicer and we made a delicious spicy stir fry (recipe coming soon.)
 However you could also make gyros.

 Just pan fry thin pieces of meat and place the in pita or naan bread.
 Make a quick tzatziki sauce and top with lettuce and tomatoes.